Samoa national football team: OFC Nations Cup (2011–present)

-In 2011 it hosted the OFC Nations Cup qualifying tournament.
+In 2011, they hosted the OFC Nations Cup qualifying tournament.
 There, they beat the Cook Islands 3–2, drew 1–1 with Tonga and defeated American Samoa 1–0 to qualify for the first time in their history.
 At the championship proper, they were beaten 10–1 by Tahiti, 5–0 by Vanuatu and 9–0 by New Caledonia.

 In the 2016 qualifiers, they beat American Samoa 3–2 and lost 1–0 to the Cook Islands.
-In their final game, the Samoan team defeated Tonga 3–0 and qualified on goal difference, because of American Samoa's 2–0 win over the Cookian team.
+In their final game, the Samoan team defeated Tonga 3-0 and qualified on goal difference, because of American Samoa's 2–0 win over the Cookian team.
 At the tournament, which took place in Papua New Guinea, the Samoan team lost 4–0 to Tahiti, 7–0 to New Caledonia and 8–0 to the local team.
 Therefore, they finished in last place in their group without a single point.

+During 2024 qualifying, Samoa qualified for the final tournament after a 4-1 win over Tonga, and a 1-0 win against Cook Islands.
+Samoa were then eliminated from the 2024 OFC Men's Nations Cup after a 2-0 defeat to Tahiti, a 9-1 defeat against co-hosts Fiji, and a 2-1 defeat against Papua New Guinea; this ensured their elimination as Samoa placed fourth in Group B after conceding thirteen goals without a single point.

 Kit sponsorship

 Results and fixtures

-Due to the COVID-19 pandemic in Oceania, Samoa have not played any matches since they took part in the 2019 Pacific Games.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.